miceZipper/JWP/README.md

 The initial very basic release.
 Just to make it work.

 Requirements:
 * Jakarta EE capable Web Server.
-I used TomEE
+I used Apache TomEE 9.0
 * root rights (temprorary requirement.
 It has issues when using non-root account ro print)

 Installation: